shrutijaiswal2905/-Credit-Card-Fraud-Analysis/README.md

 # 💳 Credit Card Fraud Risk Analysis Power BI Project

-**How do banks detect and prevent credit card fraud?**
-With billions of transactions processed daily, identifying fraudulent activities is a major challenge in the finance industry.
-This end-to-end Power BI project leverages **data analytics, visualization, and risk assessment techniques** to uncover hidden fraud patterns and enable smarter fraud prevention strategies.
+* This end-to-end Power BI project focuses on detecting and analyzing credit card fraud using real-world transaction data.
+It covers data cleaning, exploratory data analysis (EDA), interactive dashboard creation, and risk assessment metrics.
+The project highlights how banks and financial institutions can leverage data visualization and analytics to identify fraudulent patterns, assess high-risk transactions, and support data-driven fraud prevention strategies.
 ---

 ## 🛠️ Tools & Technologies Used